 Neonatal Intensive Care Unit (NICU)

 Our NICU is a level IV Unit with 93 beds, including an ECMO suite.
 We are a state-wide referral center with over 1,200 admissions per year.
 Residents learn management of these high-risk, complex neonates during their PGY-1 and PGY-2 years.
 Interns also complete a week of overnight NICU coverage.
 Day or night, this rotation provides an excellent opportunity to gain procedural skills.

 Pediatric Intensive Care Unit (PICU)

 Redesigned and renovated in 2019, our 34-bed PICU is the largest in the state of Oklahoma and serves the majority of the state.
 Residents rotate through the PICU during their PGY-2 and PGY-3 years.
 Over a dozen board-certified PICU attendings provide in-house coverage 24 hours a day and practice family-centered rounding.
-Pediatric residents manage all medical patients and co-manage the majority of the surgical patients.
+Pediatric residents manage all medical patients on the resident team.
 The PICU provides firsthand training in the highest level of acuity and complexity of pediatric conditions including ECMO, post-transplant, and level 1 trauma care.
 There are frequent opportunities for procedures, including line placements, chest tubes, and intubations.